2021's 4 Best Second Passport Options

 Establishing residency in Uruguay is straightforward but requires more of a commitment to the country than is required by Colombia or Panama.

 You’ll be allowed to stay in the country as a temporary resident while your application is being processed.
 Figure up to a year before receiving permanent residency.
-However, the clock for the five years of residency required for naturalization starts when you receive your first temporary residency card.
+However, the clock for the five years of residency required for naturalization (or just three years if you have family in the country) starts when you receive your first temporary residency card.

 Uruguay wants to see true connections to the country before granting citizenship.
 You’ll need to show that you are really living there and not just passing through once in a while.